wp-plugins/jquery-collapse-o-matic/readme.txt

 Donate link: http://www.twinpictures.de/collapse-o-matic/
 Tags: collapse, expand, collapsible, expandable, content, shortcode, hidden, jQuery, javascript, twinpictures Requires at least: 2.7
-Tested up to: 3.0.1
+Tested up to: 3.0.2
-Stable tag: 1.0
+Stable tag: 1.1

-Collapse-O-Matic adds an `[expand]` shortcode that wraps any object or content into a lovely jQuery collapsible div.
+Collapse-O-Matic adds an `[expand]` shortcode that wraps any object or content--including other shortcodes--into a lovely jQuery collapsible div.

 == Description ==

-Collapse-O-Matic adds an `[expand]` shortcode that wraps any object or content into a lovely jQuery collapsible div.
-This plugin is an advanced version of--and inspired by--DrLebowski's Collapsing Objects.
+Collapse-O-Matic adds an `[expand title="title" id="id"]content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery collapsible div.
+This plugin is a more advanced version of--and inspired by--DrLebowski's Collapsing Objects.

 == Installation ==